vidaud/seta/seta-doc/docs/general/how-runs.md

-This project is made up of two modules:

-* The **frontend**
-* The **flask-server** one.

-**Seta-frontend** is a *React* standard workspace enabled application.
-**Seta-middleware** is a standard `maven-archetype-webapp` **Seta-flask-server** is a Flask application

-The frontend module contains all the static resources that make up the UI business logic  \
-The middleware module contains all the java sources and acts as a proxy / integration layer towards the backend. \
-The flask-server module contains all the python sources and acts as a proxy / authentication layer towards the backend.

-All static resources that ensue from `ng build seta-web -c=<environment>` of the the frontend module are copied inside the flask-server **seta-ui** folder's module.
-The end result is a ***seta-flask-server*** folder that contains a Flask application that can be deployed on any web container.
-Flask configurations files are:
- - seta-flask-server/config.py
- - seta-flask-server/.env

-###  Methodology

 As described previously, SeTA follows two distinct steps for the creation of the knowledge base:

 a.
 Document collection, cleaning and storage